-For both homebuyer and rental projects, applications designed to provide a greater proportion of lower income targeting will be given scoring preference on the need criteria.
-The actual number of ASNH assisted units and income mix will be determined by DHCD during underwriting.
+Applications designed to provide a greater proportion of lower-income targeting will be given scoring preference on the need criteria.
+The actual number of ASNH-assisted units and income mix will be determined by DHCD during underwriting.

 Per-Unit Subsidy for Federal Sources